implydata/hostbook/README.md

 This is a Scala library that helps you do GeoIP lookups with the [MaxMind GeoLite2](https://www.maxmind.com/en/geoip2-services-and-databases) databases

-This service includes GeoLite2 data created by MaxMind, available from [Maxmind](http://www.maxmind.com)
+NOTE: The GeoLite2 data created by MaxMind, available from [Maxmind](http://www.maxmind.com) is not downloable at the link provided in this repository.
+Please download the database directly from Maxmind after reading and agreeing to their terms of service

 ```scala
 import io.imply.hostbook.GeoLookup